GoobyFRS/bluebotpc-web/pages/legal/privacy-policy.md

 ## Cookies

 This web page is hosted by Cloudflare Pages.
-Refer to their cookies policy.
+Refer to their cookies policy linked below.
+BlueBotPC does not leverage cookies ourselves.

 ### Who we share your data with?